Reading: Advanced Textual Analysis: C1 Lesson 2: Identifying Logical Fallacies and Weaknesses in Arguments

 Politician A: "We should modestly increase the budget for environmental protection."

-Politician B: "So, my opponent wants to bankrupt our economy and destroy all industry just to protect a few trees?
+Politician B: "So, my opponent wants to bankrupt our economy and destroy industry just to protect a few trees?
 This radical agenda is unacceptable!"

 3. The False Dilemma (Either/Or Fallacy)